 No matter where you live in the world there is going to be a call for people to join the police force.
 And, you can answer that call by, well, forging yourself a long and successful career as a policeman or policewoman!

-In the UK it is widely recognised that extensive amounts of education and training must take place in order to join the police force — that’s just the way it is.
+In the UK it is widely recognized that extensive amounts of education and training must take place to join the police force — that’s just the way it is.

 Now, this training could come in the form of heading to university and taking a degree in policing for three to four years.
 Or, this could come in the form of taking an apprenticeship in the field.

-By taking the latter option, you would be able to earn while your learn and obtain for yourself a policing qualification that is recognised nationally.
+By taking the latter option, you would be able to earn while you learn and obtain for yourself a policing qualification that is recognized nationally.
 More importantly, however, you will learn skills that will stand you in good stead in your future policing career.

-In order to join the U.S. police force you won’t have to go through as much formal education, but you will have to take extensive and specialized training instead.
+To join the U.S. police force, you won’t have to go through as much formal education, but you will have to take extensive and specialized training instead.

 If you were to attempt to become a policeman or policewoman in the U.S., a high school diploma is the minimum formal education required.
-But, this doesn’t mean that this is an easy task, because after high school you would have to head to a police academy in either local, regional or state level in order to take your policing training.
+But, this doesn’t mean that this is an easy task because after high school you would have to head to a police academy in either local, regional, or state level to take your policing training.